-In 2020, researchers from the Zoological Museum of Copenhagen, Denmark conducted a study on moth diversity- they identified several new species of moth not yet known to science!
+In early 2020, researchers from the Zoological Museum of Copenhagen, Denmark conducted a study on moth diversity- they identified several new species of moth not yet known to science!
 They expect to publish research articles on their findings in the coming years.

 A Grey Waxbill (Estrilda perreini) along the River Trail in Dombeya Game Reserve.
 These monogamous birds live on edges of forests and thickets, often in riverine areas, and-historically- their distribution did not include Eswatini, though they are quite common now.